quarteera/www.quarteera.de/themes/quarteera/archetypes/projects.md

 title: "{{ replace .TranslationBaseName "-" " " | title }}" # Title of your project
 date: {{ .Date }}
 weight: 0 # Order in which to show this project on the home page
-resources:
-    - src: plant.jpg
+image:
+accent: false
+summary: "Short project summary"
 draft: true
-accent: false
 ---